How to ace your job or apprenticeship interviews

 3. Match your experience to the job

-Now for the tricky bit – think back over your experience to date and try to find examples of how you’ve demonstrated those skills.
-Think outside the box and draw on a wide range of experiences – anything from helping out with a school assembly to work experience placements.
 Look through your CV for inspiration (the employer will likely base a few of their questions on your CV anyway).
 If you’ve been diligently filling in your Unifrog Skills and Activities sections, awesome – this is when all that hard work will really pay off.
 You really want to be coming up with specific examples, even anecdotes.

-Here’s an example to get you going:
+Here’s an example question to get you going:

 Interviewer: If you join us as a waiter, you’ll often be in high-pressure situations with a lot of competing demands.
 How are you at prioritising tasks?